 The landscape of American corrections is littered with the bones of rehabilitative efforts that failed.
-This is certainly no surprise, given some of the novel efforts at rehabilitating criminal offenders, some of which, unfortunately, remain part of corrections even today.
+This is certainly no surprise, given some of the novel efforts at rehabilitating people who are convicted of a crime, some of which, unfortunately, remain part of corrections even today.

 In a 2008 seminar at the Institute for Excellence in Justice at the Ohio State University Criminal Justice Research Center, Ed Latessa of the University of Cincinnati reviewed several high profile programs that claimed to be rehabilitative.
-These included such efforts as dance instruction for juveniles, drum circles for parolees, yoga for probationers, gardening, dog sledding and Handwriting Formation Therapy.
+These included such efforts as dance instruction for juveniles, drum circles for those on parole, yoga for those on probation, gardening, dog sledding and Handwriting Formation Therapy.
 To be clear, we have nothing against dance instruction, drum circles, yoga, gardening, dog sledding or handwriting, but their rehabilitative efficacy seems questionable.
 Although such programs are clearly not the norm, one has to wonder how well the concept of "evidence-based practice" has truly filtered down to inform correctional practice.

-We have moved forward a great deal over the last decade in what we know about intervening with criminal offenders.
+We have moved forward a great deal over the last decade in what we know about intervening with persons who commit crimes.
 The bulk of the research evidence clearly indicates that the programs most likely to produce robust results in reducing criminal recidivism have cognitive-behavioral foundations that target behaviors related to offending and amenable to change, and that use social learning strategies.
-In addition, the principles of correctional interventions suggest that programs should target medium- and high-risk offenders and that program implementation should be a key consideration for any new program.
+In addition, the principles of correctional interventions suggest that programs should target those at medium- and high-risk for committing offenses and that program implementation should be a key consideration for any new program.

 We reassessed Project Greenlight by analyzing data over a 30-month period.
 In this reanalysis, we specifically examined differences by the level of offender risk.
-Although the longer-term assessment confirmed the original evaluation findings, we also found that outcomes varied by risk level — low-risk offenders appeared to benefit most from the program, whereas medium- and high-risk offenders were harmed the most.
+Although the longer-term assessment confirmed the original evaluation findings, we also found that outcomes varied by risk level — low-risk individuals appeared to benefit most from the program, whereas medium- and high-risk persons were harmed the most.

 An Overview of Project Greenlight